Sustainable Development of Buildings in Canada overview

 10.0 A View to the Future A forward-looking reflection on where sustainable practice is headed, written by Raymond J. Cole, PhD.
 Category 13.3 (sustainable design strategies).

-If study time is limited, focus on Chapters 2.0, 3.0, 5.0, and 9.0.
+If study time is limited, read Chapters 2.0, 3.0, 5.0, and 9.0 first.
 Those are the four chapters Examitect's study plan specifically names for category 13.1, and they carry the heaviest load for category 13.3 as well.

 Key sustainability terms every ExAC candidate should know

 The manual introduces vocabulary the ExAC uses in Section 3 Sustainable Design Literacy questions.
-Learn these terms before you sit for the section.
+Know these terms before you sit for the section.

 TermWhat it means in this manual